In This Section

 Breast cancer surgery is performed to remove as much of the cancer as possible.
 Most women with breast cancer have some form of surgery to treat the breast tumor.
 Surgical procedures can also be performed to see if the cancer has spread to the lymph nodes under the arm or to restore the shape of the breast after a mastectomy.

-The board certified breast surgeons at Advanced Surgical Consultants provide expert care and treatment for Women in the Chicago area.
-Learn about your breast cancer treatment options and call (708) 364-0441 to schedule your consultation at our office in Homer Glen today.
+Dr. Vasdekas sees patients from Orland Park, Joliet, Bolingbrook, Naperville, Oak Lawn, and more.
+Learn about your breast cancer treatment options and call to schedule your consultation at our surgical office in Homer Glen today.